Greening Initiative

 Reduce Waste of Natural Resources

-- Majority of historic site and office electricity now obtained through renewable resources
+- Majority of historic site and office electricity now obtained through renewable resources.

-- Three recent publications are printed on paper made from sustainably harvested forest products using renewable wind/solar energy
+- Three recent publications are printed on paper made from sustainably harvested forest products using renewable wind/solar energy.

-- Membership correspondence/materials is now 80% digital
+- Membership correspondence/materials is now 80% digital.

-- Donation acknowledgements are 80% digital
+- Donation acknowledgements are 80% digital.

 Encourage Biodiversity

-- Continue to plant pollinator-friendly plants
+- We continue to plant pollinator-friendly plants.

-- Developed pocket meadows.
-Read more here
+- We developed and maintain pocket meadows.
+Read more here.

-- Joined the Pollinator Pathway Northeast project
+- We joined the Pollinator Pathway Northeast project.

 I cannot but express my sorrow that the beauty of such landscapes are quickly passing away–the ravages of the axe are daily increasing – the most noble scenes are made desolate, and oftentimes with a wantonness and barbarism scarcely credible in a civilized nation.
 The wayside is becoming shadeless, and another generation will behold spots, now rife with beauty, desecrated by what is called improvement. […] Nature has spread for us a rich and delightful banquet – shall we turn from it?
 We are still in Eden; the wall that shuts us out of the garden is our own ignorance and folly.